 - ➤ Section 10.854(1)(e)1., Rules of the Auditor General, requires that we determine whether or not corrective actions have been taken to address findings and recommendations made in the preceding annual financial audit report.
-Corrective actions have been taken to address findings and recommendations made in the preceding financial audit report, as noted below under the heading "Status of Prior Year Findings and Recommendations." - ➤ Section 10.854(1)(e)3., Rules of the Auditor General, requires that we address in the management letter any recommendations to improve financial management.
+There were no findings or recommendations in the preceding annual financial report. - ➤ Section 10.854(1)(e)3., Rules of the Auditor General, requires that we address in the management letter any recommendations to improve financial management.
 In connection with our audit, we did not have any such recommendations. - ➤ Section 10.854(1)(e)4., Rules of the Auditor General, requires that we address violations of provisions of contracts or grant agreements, or abuse that have or are likely to have occurred, that have an effect on the financial statements that is less than material but more than inconsequential.
 In connection with our audit, we did not have any such findings. - ➤ Section 10.854(1)(e)5., Rules of the Auditor General, provides that the auditor may, based on professional judgment, report the following matters that have an inconsequential effect on the financial statements considering both quantitative and qualitative factors: (1) violations of provisions of contracts or grant agreements, fraud, illegal acts, or abuse and (2) deficiencies in internal control that are not significant deficiencies.
 In connection with our audit, we did not have any such findings.

-- ➤ Section 10.854(1)(e)6., Rules of the Auditor General, requires the name or official title of the school.
-The name of the School is Round Lake Elementary School, Inc. - ➤ Section 10.854(1)(e)2., Rules of the Auditor General, requires a statement be included as to whether or not the School has met one or more of the conditions described in Section 218.503(1), Florida Statutes, and identification of the specific condition met.
+- ➤ Section 10.854(1)(e)6, Rules of the Auditor General, requires the name or official title of the School.
+The name of the School is Mascotte Elementary School, Inc. - ➤ Section 10.854(1)(e)2., Rules of the Auditor General, requires a statement be included as to whether or not the School has met one or more of the conditions described in Section 218.503(1), Florida Statutes, and identification of the specific condition met.
 During the course of our audit, nothing came to our attention to indicate that the School had met any of the conditions described in Section 218.503(1), Florida Statutes ("the conditions").
 However, in planning and performing our audit, we considered whether the School had met any of the conditions as a basis for designing our auditing procedures for the purpose of expressing our opinions on the financial statements, but not for the purpose of expressing an opinion as to whether the School had met any of the conditions.
 Accordingly, we do not express an opinion as to whether the School had met any of the conditions. - ➤ Pursuant to Sections 10.854(1)(3)7.a. and 10.855(10), Rules of the Auditor General, we applied financial condition assessment procedures as of June 30, 2011, which included calculation and analysis of certain financial indicators we considered relevant to the School.
 Our financial condition assessment procedures did not include the use of benchmarks.
 It is management's responsibility to monitor the School's financial condition, and our financial condition assessment was based in part on representations made by management and the review of financial information provided by management.